-In addition to the responsibilities defined above (section 9.3), the Trust lead for health and safety will:
+In addition to the responsibilities defined above (section 9.3), our Trust lead for health and safety will:

-- ensure premises and services meet the safe, suitable and sufficient standards and contribute to an outstanding teaching and learning environment - commit to the growth and maintenance of a positive risk management culture within the Trust, taking a leading and supportive role in connection with risk assessments for all related aspects of work - facilitate health and safety network meetings to ensure that Health and Safety Leads have the knowledge and tools to provide effective health and safety management at school level - provide advice and support for schools in all aspects of health and safety and - report all incidents, dangerous occurrences or occupational illnesses / diseases to the Board of Trustees.
+- ensure premises and services meet the safe, suitable and sufficient standards and contribute to an outstanding teaching and learning environment through a termly internal audit of focus areas - report to the Trustees on internal and external audit results tracking trends and progress at Finance and Resource committee meetings, as requested - commit to the growth and maintenance of a positive risk management culture within our Trust, taking a leading and supportive role in connection with risk assessments for all related aspects of work - facilitate health and safety network meetings to ensure that Health and Safety Leads have the knowledge and tools to provide effective health and safety management at school level - provide advice and support for schools in all aspects of health and safety and - report all incidents, dangerous occurrences or occupational illnesses / diseases to the Board of Trustees.

-The Trust lead for health and safety may delegate the performance of some of the duties placed upon them by this policy to members of the estates team, providing that person has received adequate training and resources to be able to carry out their duties.
+Our Trust lead for health and safety may delegate the performance of some of the duties placed upon them by this policy to members of the estates team, providing that person has received adequate training and resources to be able to carry out their duties.